noahgrant/schmackbone/README.md

 ### Misc

-* Note that Schmackbone uses ES2015 in its source and does no transpiling.
-This is mostly important for those who want to use it directly in the browser, in which case you'll need to transpile it yourself or only support modern browsers.
+* Note that Schmackbone uses ES2015 in its source and does no transpiling&mdash;including `import`/`export` (Local babel configuration is for testing, only).
+Unlike Backbone, whose legacy monolith used UMD syntax and could be used directly in the browser, Schmackbone can be used only in modern browsers via the `type="module"` script MIME-type or via a bundler like webpack that handles module transforms.
-  Anyone using a bundler can transpile this along with the rest of their code.

-For Backbone-related information, see [the website](https://backbonejs.org) and especially its [annotated source page](https://backbonejs.org/docs/backbone.html).
+* For Backbone-related information, see [the website](https://backbonejs.org) and especially its [annotated source page](https://backbonejs.org/docs/backbone.html).